 The Superior Court is the primary trial court in the District of Columbia.
-The Superior Court handles all local trial matters, including civil, criminal, family court, probate, tax, landlord-tenant, small claims, and traffic.
-The Superior Court has several different divisions, including Civil, Crime Victims Compensation Program, Criminal, Domestic Violence, Family Court, Family Social Services, Multi Door Dispute Resolution, and the Office of the Auditor Master.
+Superior Court has several different divisions, including Civil, Small Claims & Conciliation, Criminal, Family, Traffic, Landlord & Tenant, Probate, and Tax.
 Each division maintains its own dockets, clerks, and rules of procedure.
-The court consists of a chief judge and 50 associate judges.
-The court is assisted by the service of 26 magistrate judges, as well as retired judges who have been recommended and approved as senior judges.
+The court consists of a chief judge and 61 associate judges.
+The court is assisted by the service of 24 magistrate judges as well as retired judges who have been approved as senior judges.
 The judges of the Superior Court generally rotate through each of the divisions, and only hear cases from one division at a time according to their rotation schedule.
 The Superior Court was only created in 1970, and prior to that all actions in the District of Columbia were tried in the Federal Courts.
 To that end, cases from the District of Columbia Federal Courts prior to February 1971 are binding unless overturned by D.C.
 Court of Appeals sitting en banc.
 M.A.P. v.
 Ryan, 285 A.2d 310 (D.Ct.
 1971).
 Accordingly, with regard to most issues, the Superior Court Rules of Civil Procedure track the Federal Rules of Civil Procedure rather closely.